EKT/e-applicant/README.md

 </ul>
 Developed in Groovy using the <a href="http://www.grails.org/">Grails framework</a>, runs on any standard servlet container (e.g. Tomcat).

-Licensing information: European Union Public License, more info.
+Licensing information: European Union Public License, <a href="https://github.com/EKT/e-applicant/blob/master/docs/LICENSE.txt">more info</a>.